Online reputation/public reviews

 Offering value without the expectation of getting anything in return

-We spoke with Enrollment Resources, who are pretty much the experts when it comes to building quality school brands.
+We spoke with Enrollment Resources, who are pretty much the experts when it comes to building valuable school brands.
 One suggestion they had was to offer potential students value without expecting to get anything from them:

 “When a prospective student invests their time into completing your online survey to find out if they are a good fit for your school or program (and if you’re a good fit for them), their personalized report should be emailed to them as soon as they hit “submit.”
 Sharing that information with them (their information!) should not be dependent on whether or not they speak with an advisor, book a tour, or complete any other action.
 The report generated by their answers to your survey should not only qualify them into or out of your program.
 It should also offer some insight into the next steps the prospective student can take toward their goals – whether it’s with your school or otherwise.”

 Industry partnerships and valuable affiliations